In addition to everyday clinical practice, activities that support the process of integral health care include:

 In the future, the team aims to develop further collaborations with the integral way:

-Acute Care Services, the integral way: To meet the urgent needs of the acutely ill or those who need home care, acute care services need further development through the participation of different practitioners offering alternative treatment plans.
+Acute Care Services, the integral way: To meet the urgent needs of the acutely ill or those who need home care, acute care services need further development with the participation of different practitioners offering alternative treatment plans.